 This place was pretty crowded, but was a fun experience since I’d never really been to anything like it.
 We popped down at an open seat for a tasty deep fried snack (no idea what it was, but it was good) and then we stood in line to try some hand cut noodles by the Netflix Noodle Lady (Cho Yoonsun).
 They were tasty.
 I’m not sure I’d write home about any of this food, but it was good.

-This place it literally tucked in an alley.
-But the chicken is really good, and he adds a lot of sauce.
+This place is literally tucked in an alley.
+But the chicken is freaking delicious, and he adds a lot of sauce.
 I forgot which flavors we got but I know it was spicy and sweet.
-It was delicious.
-We went to this place a couple of times… but you can only eat so much fried chicken (which is a THING in South Korea).
+They were super tasty.
+We went to this place a couple of times… but you can only eat so much fried chicken lol (which is a THING in South Korea).
 The “English” name of this restaurant might not be right, and you can’t search for it in English.
 So either use the Google link I gave you or search for this place in Korean.

 The udon here was really good.
 We got so lucky when we showed up because right as we came in people were leaving, and there were no other tables left.
 This place seemed pretty crowded during lunch when we were there, but they also seemed pretty efficient at turning tables and it was a constant people-leaving-and-coming.
 This is another place that you cannot find if you search in english, so you’ll have to use Korean.